ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Preliminaries

-where $\Gamma(\cdot)$ denotes a text encoder like CLIP~\cite{clip}.
-The terms $\alpha_{t}, \sigma_{t},$ and $w_{t}$ are hyperparameters defined by the noise schedule.
+where $\Gamma(\cdot)$ denotes a text encoder such as CLIP~\cite{clip}, and $w_{t}$ is a weighting term defined by the noise schedule.
 The text condition $c$ is injected into the cross-attention layers of the denoising model $\epsilon_{\theta}$ to control the image generation process.